xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 Typical properties:

-1. No low tension encodings beyond some scale
+1. No low-tension encodings beyond some scale

    * For every admissible encoding, there exists a scale level `k_0` such that all states `m_F(k)` with `k >= k_0` satisfy: